bartelsjoshuac/Corduroy/docs/README.md

 1. All reports contain complete all three attributes.
 2. The report must contain the date/time, trail name, and conditions.
 3. All reports contain at a minimum the date/time, trail name, and a yes/no on grooming.

 ## Mis-user stories
 1. Snowmobilers (non-registered users) should not be able to submit reports.
-2. Groomers must submit a minimum of all field with the conditions being 4+ chars
+2. Groomers must submit a minimum of all field with the conditions being 4+ chars.
-3. Admins must not be able to change the date of trail name of the submission when approving
+3. Admins must not be able to change the date of trail name of the submission when approving.

+## Mitigation
+1. Only authenticated user can submit or publish reports
+2. Error checking in models of date, and char limits
+3. Possibly attribute level security

-# Diagrams
+## Diagrams